 Pupils are assessed both formally and informally with feedback and targets being set in response to written and spoken tasks.
 Baseline tests are sat in literacy and numeracy including mental maths and spelling at the start of each term.
 This data enables staff to closely monitor pupils and help pinpoint targets to achieve greater progress.
 Individual education plans may be drawn up and parental involvement is very much welcomed at St Gerard’s.

 Weekly tests in spelling and mental maths are the norm.
 Formal examinations take place in the autumn and summer terms and will include reading and writing tasks.

 Each of our pupils will have an independent set of targets in the various subject areas.
-These are reviewed with each other and their teachers on a regular basis.
-In addition to these, we set a whole school target each term.
-We have noticed a significant improvement in the areas targeted and hope to find ways of making this even more successful in the future.
+These are reviewed with their teachers on a regular basis.
+In addition to these, we set a whole-school target each term.
+Through this we have noticed a significant improvement in the areas targeted and hope to find ways of making this even more successful in the future.